 One of the most striking manifestations of this impasse is the credit mechanism being worn out so that it cannot serve as a remedy now, whereas it gave life to capitalism over and over again in the past.
 For many years capitalism have managed to keep a world of consumption based on exploitation of the working class alive by pumping credit mechanism.
 However the credit mechanism which is regarded as saviour has increasingly become a monster fostering new crises.
 But neither capitalism is able to give up credit mechanism nor credit mechanism can promise an endless life to capitalism.

 Capitalist economy constantly produces social inequality and aggravates it with its contradictory character concentrating wealth on the one side and spreading poverty on the other.
-On the one hand capitalism creates a relative ground for plenty with its production apparatus of huge dimensions, but on the other hand what broad masses get is a growing poverty as a result of the nature of capitalist production relations.
+On the one hand capitalism creates a relative ground for plenty by means of production acquiring massive dimensions, but on the other hand what broad masses get is a growing poverty in distribution as a result of the nature of capitalist production relations.
 This deep contradiction is a proclamation of the fact that living conditions of millions of people throughout the world are under a heavy threat under capitalism.

 Moreover, and above all, today’s level of productive forces and technology are incompatible with capitalist production relations.
 Capitalism escalated human exploitation, social inequality and the resulting social climate of degeneration and destruction of nature to unbearable dimensions so that our planet is nearly on the brink.